How to Make a Mint Julep, According to the Experts

 Step 2: Strain the syrup

 Line a mesh strainer with a double layer of cheesecloth or a coffee filter.
-Strain the mint syrup; discard mint.
+Strain the mint syrup and discard the mint.
 Cover and refrigerate the syrup for at least 2 hours or until chilled.

 Step 3: Mix your juleps

 The Derby is in early May, so you’ll want to have your mint julep skills polished and ready by then.
-You’ll also want to keep these Derby Day buffet recipes handy!
+Next, check out how to have the perfect Kentucky Derby watch party.